 Native Oregon White (Quercus garryana) and California Black (Quercus kelloggii) woodlands support the highest diversity of wildlife in western Oregon, with over 300 species of birds, mammals, reptiles, and amphibians depending on these habitats at some stage in their life cycle.
 Oak-dominated communities are able to sustain such an abundance of wildlife primarily because they produce acorns, a high quality and readily available food supply.
 In addition to their overall species richness, the oak woodlands of Sampson Creek are significant because they sustain numerous declining and at-risk species, such as the Southern Oregon Buttercup, Western Meadowlark, Lewis’s Woodpecker, California Mountain Kingsnake, and Roosevelt Elk.

-Across western Oregon and adjacent northern California, the vast majority of our region’s oak woodlands and grasslands have been severly degraded or lost to development.
+Oregon’s oak woodlands are an imperiled ecosystem.
+Across western Oregon and adjacent northern California, the vast majority of our region’s oak woodlands and grasslands have been severely degraded or lost to development.
 Those oak-dominated areas that remain are threatened by numerous factors and very few are in public ownership, where their natural values are more likely to be sustained.
 According to the Oregon Department of Fish and Wildlife, less than 1% of the historical extent of oak and grassland habitats in the state are currently protected.
 Conservation and effective stewardship of Sampson Creek’s relatively intact oak communities will significantly contribute to sustaining this imperiled ecosystem and the many species that relay upon it.